code-not-art/template/README.md

    You can change the page title and meta description properties by modifying the `App` element in `src/index.tsx`.

-   Note: This is a basic ReactJS application, and you can develop it as you would any other React.
-If you have good idea for features to add to this dev environment, feel free to [open an issue](https://github.com/code-not-art/template/issues) with your suggestions and we can determine the best place to add those features for other users (might be in the [sketch](https://github.com/code-not-art/sketch) library instead of this template).
+   Note: This is a basic ReactJS application, and you can modify it as you would any other React app.
+If you have a good idea for features to add to this dev environment, feel free to [open an issue](https://github.com/code-not-art/template/issues) with your suggestions and we can determine the best place to add those features for other users (likely in the [sketch](https://github.com/code-not-art/sketch) library used by this template).

 ## Interacting With the Canvas